mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

   .. tab:: Kubernetes Cluster

-      Assuming your cluster is exposed via LoadBalancer, follow `this instruction <https://kserve.github.io/website/0.10/get_started/first_isvc/#4-determine-the-ingress-ip-and-ports>`_ to find the Ingress IP and port.
+      Assuming your cluster is exposed via LoadBalancer, follow `these instructions <https://kserve.github.io/website/0.10/get_started/first_isvc/#4-determine-the-ingress-ip-and-ports>`_ to find the Ingress IP and port.
+      Then send a test request using ``curl`` command:

       .. code-block:: bash